fonini/fonini.github.io/_posts/2010-02-19-expressoes-regulares-variadas.md

 **

-Valida nomes de dispositivos no Linux (mude a parte do &#8220;eth&#8221; para validar outros dispositivos)
+Valida nomes de dispositivos no Linux (mude a parte do "eth" para validar outros dispositivos)

 **